20 Soothing Solo Activities You Can Do At Home

 Learn to meditate.

-While there are many different approaches to meditation, training the mind can have far-reaching benefits for stress and personal connection.
-If you’re just getting started, apps like Headspace or Calm provide hundreds of guided meditations, varying in length and focus.
+While there are many different approaches to meditation, training the mind can have far-reaching benefits for stress and self esteem.
+If you're just getting started, apps like Headspace or Calm provide hundreds of guided meditations, varying in length and focus.

 Pick up that old instrument.

-Have an old guitar lying around or is dust collecting on that keyboard you’ve been meaning to play for years?
+Have an old guitar lying around or is dust collecting on that keyboard you've been meaning to play for years?
 Brush up on your skills.
-Not only does musical training improve long-term memory and brain development, but it’s a rich and fulfilling experience, and a 2017 study even suggests that musicians have improved long- and short-term memory.
+Practicing music is a rich and fulfilling experience, and a 2017 study even suggests that musicians have improved long- and short-term memory.

 Paint your nails.

 Even if you're a regular at your local nail salon, there's nothing quite like lighting a candle, turning on your favorite show, and sitting down with your favorite shade of pink.
 The simple act of taking time out to care for yourself can be therapeutic, plus you just might be transported back in time to the joys of high school slumber parties.

 Try an online class.